abix-/powershell-practical/README.md

 The 146 functions in Aluminium increase efficiency, minimize mundane, and create reports.
 Most functions require PowerCLI, ImportExcel, ReportHTML, PoshRSJob, or HP Scripting Tools modules.
 A few examples:<br>
 * **Connect-SSHPutty**: uses Start-VMHostService, launches Putty with credentials, then Stop-VMHostService when Putty is closed
 * **Get-HBAFirmware**: gets VMHost NIC driver and FCoE driver/firmware version with Get-EsxCLI<br>
-* **Get-HPOAInventory**: connects to a HP Onboard Administrator, discovers all linked enclosures, then creates a CSV report of identified hardware<br>
+* **Get-HPOAInventory**: connects to a HP Onboard Administrator, discovers all linked enclosures, then creates a CSV report of identified hardware.
+Uses Connect-HPOA, Get-HPOATopology, Get-HPOAServerStatus, and Get-HPOAServerPortMap<br>
 * **Get-VMDatastoreDetails**: creates detailed report for all VMDKs for multiple VMs with Get-View<br>
 * **Get-NTP_Health**: reports on VMHost time dift by using ExtensionData.ConfigManager.DateTimeSystem to get time on VMHosts and comparing to local time<br>
 * **Invoke-DefragDatastoreCluster**: shuffle VMDKs with Move-HardDisk between datastores in datastore cluster to optimally fill each datastore to 83%.
 Results in continguous free space<br>